ExpandingMan/dotfiles/README.md

 ### Backgrounds
 It is expected that you keep your backgrounds in `$HOME/Pictures/backgrounds`.
 The `.fehbg` will randomly assign them when the session starts (called by `i3`).
 I like to use a huge number of different backgrounds, the only rule is that they all be somehow "sci-fi" themed (especially spaceships!).

+### Fonts
+I mostly use `Monospace Regular`, mostly because it has really good unicode.

 ### Future Plans
 The current situation with the colors is highly unsatisfactory.
 There are some nice tools for assigning colors using images as references using clustering of